suryajeetlondhe/flutter_interview_questions/README.md

 ✅ Hot Restart → Full app refresh 🚀

 ---

-9) What do you mean by open-source software?
+9.What do you mean by open-source software?
 Is Flutter open-source?
+---
    What is Open-Source Software?
    Open-source software is software with publicly available source code, allowing anyone to view, modify, and distribute it freely.
 It promotes collaboration, transparency, and community contributions.

 Is Flutter Open-Source?
 ✅ Yes!
 Flutter is open-source, developed by Google, and available on GitHub.
 Developers worldwide contribute to its improvement, making it free to use for building apps across multiple platforms. 🚀

+---
-10) What is BuildContext in Flutter?
+10.What is BuildContext in Flutter?
 And why is it needed?
+---
     What is BuildContext in Flutter?
     BuildContext is a reference to the location of a widget in the widget tree.
 It helps Flutter identify where the widget is placed and how it should interact with other widgets.